devs-in-tech/events/Blog-a-thon/README.md

 ### Are there any guidelines to choose the topic?

 - YES!
-You can write on any topic as long as it fits either of our three tracks but anything apart from that will not be accepted.
+You can write on any topic as long as it fits either of our above mentioned four tracks but anything apart from that will not be accepted.

 ### Can I write multiple blogs?

 - YES!
 In fact, the more you write, the better chance of you winning.
-You can also write on more than one of the tracks mentioned above.
+But note that you are writing on only one blog for each tracks.
+For example, if you have a blog on Development, then you can't submit another blog for the same track but you can submit blogs on the remaining 3 tracks.

 ### What will this get me?